fprados/brainageR_dockerfile/README.md

 'sub-01_T1w_defaced.nii' is the name of the raw T1-weighted MRI scan decompressed in nii format placed in your_data folder, and 'subj01_brain_predicted.age.csv' is the .csv file where the age predictions are saved.

 In this dockerfile, brainageR relies in Octave instead of Matlab.
-In brainageR we reset the header realigning the input image to MNI to ensure all values are in the proper range.
+In brainageR script we reset the header realigning the input image to MNI to ensure all values are in the proper range.
 This procedure overwrites the file.

 Links for required softwares: